Gr33nDrag0n69/LiskBeta4/MD/SwitchGeneratorActiveNode.md

 ![SwitchGeneratorActiveNode-Step02](../PNG/SwitchGeneratorActiveNode-Step02.png)

 ### 3. **Server 1**: Show Current Generator Info Status
-  * Confirm the generator is currently INACTIVE.
-  * Make sure the 'Local Lisk-Core' values are all GREEN.
+Confirm the generator is currently INACTIVE & ALL the 'Local Lisk-Core' values are all GREEN.

 ```shell
 ~/lisk-core4-show-generator-info.sh
 ```